yushulx/Chrome-Screenshot/README.md

 Introduction
 -----------
-Save current tab content to JPEG file by one click.
+Save web page screenshots to image files by one click.